sanjaikumarv/interview-preparation-docs/Node-js.md

 ## Streams

-Streams are objects in Node.js that allow you to read or write data continuously.
+Streams in Node.js are a way to handle reading and writing of data efficiently.
+They allow processing of data in chunks, rather than loading the entire data set into memory

 * Readable: For reading operations.